vansky/meg_playground/README.md

     ipython notebook

-There are a number of dependencies, but the main one you'll need is ipython-notebook in the Debian repositories
+There are a number of dependencies:

+    ipython-notebook
+    numpy
+    scipy
+    matplotlib
+    pylab
+    scikit-learn
+    PyMVPA2 (from source [repos are out of date]: https://github.com/PyMVPA/PyMVPA)